 Parents can (and almost always do) reach child-related agreements on their own.
 But judges aren't obligated to honor those agreements if they feel they don't serve the child's best interest.
 Of course, if parents aren't able to agree, the court will make the decision for them.

 There isn't some magic formula judges use to make determinations on parental rights and responsibilities.
 That's because no two cases are exactly alike.
 What New Hampshire law does provide, however, is a list of factors for judges to consider when evaluating a particular case.
 Some of these factors are:

-Additionally, the court may examine any other factor it deems relevant to the child’s best interests.
-New Hampshire courts strive to give each parent as much contact as possible with his or her child while still ensuring a stable and safe environment for the child.
+New Hampshire courts strive to give both parents as much contact as possible with their child, while still ensuring the child is in a stable and safe environment.
 Parents who have committed domestic or sexual abuse may be prohibited from contacting the child.
-To learn more about custody decisions in New Hampshire, see Child Custody in New Hampshire: The Best Interests of the Child.
+(RSA Title XIII: Chapter 461-A §461-A:6 IV.)

 For example, in one New Hampshire case a 13 year-old son's preference caused a court to change custody from a mother to a father.
-The child's wishes were given weight in the case because of his age, intelligence, maturity and his strong desire to live with his father.
-Furthermore, the court evaluated several factors and decided that the child's wishes were in accordance his best interests.
+The child's wishes were given weight in the case because of his age, intelligence, maturity, and his strong desire to live with his father.
+Furthermore, the court evaluated several factors and decided that the child's wishes were in line with his best interests.